James 5:5

 Frequently Asked Questions

-What does 'day of slaughter' refer to in this verse?
+How does 'day of slaughter' relate to living in pleasure?